sorablaze11/ProjectEuler/README.md

 # ProjectEuler
-Some of my codes for ProjectEuler written in cpp.
+Some of my solutions for ProjectEuler written in cpp.